nullrocket/gitbook/account/troubleshooting.md

 Perhaps you are using Passpack Desktop?
 The self-service password reset form is for Passpack.com online accounts only.
 Also, if you have not used your account in _over six months_, it may have been considered abandoned and automatically deleted.

 If none of these apply, please [contact support and tell us on _exactly_ what step you get stuck](https://support.passpack.com/hc/en-us/requests/new).
 We'll be happy to see if we can figure out what's wrong.
-A note to advanced users - browser dev build and non-stable releases are not supported.